jkp85/traefik-1/CONTRIBUTING.md

 `body` is optional and should be relatively succinct.
 Anything more than 150 characters or so should be its own comment, or otherwise documented.

+### Example:

+    feature: issue #101 - Add Oauth
+    This PR allows users to authenticate via other social networks such as Github, Google, etc.

 ## Issues

 When reporting issues: